The event took place on February 20th in 2022 and it’s back again on February 19th in 2023.

 After you cross the start line you’re automatically put into a random prize draw.
 When you cross the finish line, if you’re lucky, you’ll be given whatever prize you may have won.
 At the end of the race you can also expect music, food and a finishing medal.

 If you are one of the top three males or females in any of the races, go to the awards station to pick up your placement medal.
-Note: There are no age categories, only male and female, or at least that was the case last year.
+Note: There are no age categories, only male and female.

 Tips and Advice